romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a crucial step when configuring a workflow to publish an image to the GitHub Container Registry?
+Q: What is a crucial step when configuring a workflow to publish an image to the GitHub Container Registry?
 <details><summary>Show the answer</summary><p>

 - **Authenticating with the GitHub Container Registry and pushing the image using appropriate commands within a workflow run**